Programming-III/programming-iii-classroom-test1-ass1-v2-Assignment1-Version2/README.md

 #### 1. Student Class

-Represents a student in the system.
-Inherits from Person and has the following attributes:
+Represents a student in the system and has the following attributes:
 - `int yearLevel`
 - `string major`